NVIDIA/MDL-SDK/INSTALL.md

 <a name="thirdparty-dependencies-libs"></a>
 The following third-party libraries and tools are required to build the MDL SDK:

--   <a name="vcpkg">**vcpkg**</a> *(git commit ID 5d675c7e5)*
+-   <a name="vcpkg">**vcpkg**</a> *(git commit ID 821100d96)*
     [Vcpkg](https://vcpkg.io/en/getting-started.html) is the recommended way to
-    install other dependencies like Boost, OpenImageIO, GLEW, and GLFW.
+    install other dependencies like Boost, OpenImageIO, GLEW, GLFW, and Vulkan.
     The vcpkg version mentioned above corresponds to the versions mentioned for these dependencies below.
+Manifest mode is supported by the provided *vcpkg.json* file.
     Windows: It is strongly recommended to select the same toolset that is used later to build the MDL SDK, e.g., by adding *set(VCPKG_PLATFORM_TOOLSET v143)* (or similar) to